 Gardens of the Moon, the first book in Steven Erikson's gargantuan Malazan Book of the Fallen sequence, drops the reader in the middle of an ongoing war with little explanation of what is going on.
 The lack of scene-setting or explanations for concepts in the book have led many to give up on the novel, as acknowledged in later editions by the author.
 Fans suggest that the book doesn't settle down and become comprehensible until a good 150 pages in, and many suggest skipping it and starting with the more traditionally-structured second book, Deadhouse Gates (set on a different continent with different characters) instead.

 The Prisoner of Azkaban, the third book of the series.
-The first two were fun, wonderfully-painted page turners with magnetic characters but didn't seem to be much more than that.
-Then book three's title character, who was mentioned very briefly at the start of book one, is brought into focus and it just builds from there, making it clear that this isn't just some fluffy kid/teen series but an incredibly intricately plotted seven part Myth Arc.
+The first two were fun, wonderfully painted page-turners with magnetic characters, but didn't seem to be much more than that.
+Then the third book's title character, who was mentioned very briefly at the start of the first book, is unexpectedly brought into focus as a major player, and the book shows some tantalizing hints about the Wizarding War that forms the series background.
+The plot just gets thicker from there, making it clear that this isn't just a fluffy series of kid's books, but an incredibly intricately plotted seven-part Myth Arc.

-An even more noticeable instance of the trope is the fourth book, Goblet of Fire.
-Not only does it double the page count of the previous books, in fact tripling it over the first book, the climax is the turning point of the series.
-Up until then, it had been lighthearted and innocent for the most parts, but after this book, the series takes a swift turn into dark and grim territory, with a high body count, and adult themes and concepts introduced.
+An even more noticeable instance of this is the fourth book, Goblet of Fire.
+Not only does it double the page count of the previous books—in fact tripling the page count of the first book—the climax is the turning point of the series.
+Up until then, Harry Potter had largely been a lighthearted Boarding School series, but after Voldemort's resurrection, the series takes a swift turn into dark and grim territory, with mature themes and concepts, high stakes, and a high body count to match.

 On the author's part.
 While it may not be extraordinary, The Host was much better received, and overall is much better than Stephanie Meyer's other works, and is perhaps an indication that she can indeed write things other than novels about sparkly vampires.